patruff/fargateScaler/README.md

-# Welcome to your CDK TypeScript project
+# Fargate scaling based on Redis queue size

-This is a blank project for CDK development with TypeScript.
+This is a project for CDK development with TypeScript.
+The aim is to scale an ECS cluster based on the queue size from a Redis (Elasticache) cluster.

+## Infrastructure

+Fargate behind an ALB
+Custom Cloudwatch metric to scale on (queue length)

+Elasticache cluster
+Lambda to access the cluster and output metric to Cloudwatch

 The `cdk.json` file tells the CDK Toolkit how to execute your app.